Surgoinsville in Hawkins County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Location.
 36° 28.1′ N, 82° 51.083′ W. Marker is in Surgoinsville, Tennessee, in Hawkins County.
 Marker can be reached from Long Bend Road 0.1 miles south of Main Street (Route 346), on the right when traveling south.
+Marker is located at Riverfront Park.
 Touch for map.
-Marker is located at Riverfront Park.
 Marker is in this post office area: Surgoinsville TN 37873, United States of America.
+Touch for directions.

 Categories. • War, US Civil •